 Today we’ll be focusing on the light grey tropical wool suit James Bond wears briefly on his arrival in San Monique.
 The suit’s grey is made up of yarns in different shades of grey, or grey and white.
 The suit is tailored by Roger Moore’s long-time tailor Cyril Castle, who like Sean Connery’s tailor Anthony Sinclair also worked on Conduit Street in Mayfair.
 Castle made Roger Moore’s suits for his television series The Saint and The Persuaders, as well as for other movies in the 1960s and 1970s.
 Prior to the Bond films Roger Moore wore his single-breasted suit jackets with a button three front but followed Connery’s Bond with a button two jacket.
 Like Connery’s suit jackets, Moore’s jackets have a somewhat low button stance, though the wider lapels on Moore’s jackets help the button stance appear to be not too low.
 The jacket is cut with soft shoulders and has a cleaner chest than Sean Connery’s suits.
 One thing easy to notice are the deep side vents on Roger Moore’s suit jackets that must be over 12 inches long.
 The jacket also has flapped, slanted pockets.

-The shirt is cream with a moderate spread collar, a hidden-button fly placket stitched close to the centre and two-button cocktail cuffs, made by Frank Foster, and the tie is plain burgundy, tied in a four-in-hand knot with a dimple.
+The shirt is cream with a moderate spread collar, a hidden-button fly placket with one stitching line down the centre and two-button cocktail cuffs, made by Frank Foster, and the tie is plain burgundy, tied in a four-in-hand knot with a dimple.